EPICLab/DSChatbot/woz.md

 jupyter lab --collaborative
 ```

 Use the Share button to have the notebook in two browsers.
-Activate Ana supermode in one of them by ctrl + right-clicking the circle on the top-right corner of the chat.
+Activate Newton wizardmode in one of them by ctrl + right-clicking the circle on the top-right corner of the chat.

 ## Gitpod